gundralaa/focus_pocus/README.md

 ## Pipes
 to write a new pipe create a python file in \pipes and create one function. the input to the function will be an array of raw eeg data sampled at a specified interval.
 Examples are in the \pipes.

+# Our Love Affair With Julia
+Oh

+what a world. compiled scripting code almost as fast as c using a just in time complier! the julia extension is a set of notebooks that utilize streaming to apply different biosignal analysis pipelines.

+best thing, we interop with c. yes. filters go burrr hunny.